axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ##### Body

-* If you're writing for beginner audiences, describe steps in a less explicit and formal manner than those in the regular [procedure](#procedure).
+* If you're writing for beginner audiences, describe steps in a less explicit and formal manner than those in the regular [task](#task).
 * Include code blocks and screenshots to help reassure that the reader is performing the right steps.

 ##### Next steps